DataBassGit/AgentForge/docs/Agents/CustomAgents.md

 ## Persona Files

-In AgentForge, **Personas** are utilized to encapsulate the information accessible to the agents.
+In **AgentForge**, **Personas** are utilized to encapsulate the information accessible to the agents.
 They are a crucial tool to define the body of knowledge that an agent can draw from during its execution.

-A Persona is not confined to defining the personality of an agent.
+A **Persona** is not confined to defining the personality of an agent.
 Instead, it serves as a store for any kind of information – from data related to a specific subject to general world facts – that the agents might need for providing comprehensive responses to users' input.

 Personas are defined using .yaml files within the `.agentforge/personas` folder.
 You can create as many persona files as needed, allowing you to structure your agents' knowledge in an organized manner and distribute information across them as required.